THOMASELOVE/431-classes-2023/class26/README.md

 ## One Last Thing

 Frank Harrell posted this [Biostatistical Modeling Plan](https://hbiostat.org/blog/post/modplan/), most recently on 2023-01-26.
+This is the kind of thing we will work towards in 432.

 > This is an example statistical plan for project proposals where the goal is to develop a biostatistical model for prediction, and to do external or strong internal validation of the model.